 - To make the tail, arrange the fabric right sides together and sew the seams along the edges to create a tube.

-- Sew the fin, right sides together and sew it onto the tail in a circle, leaving the inner space open to put feet through.
+- Sew the edges of the fin closed, right sides together.
+Then sew the fin onto the tail, leaving the circular inner space open to put feet through.

 - Fold the waistband down and sew a seam along the edge, adding gentle elastic if desired.

 My daughter will love this mermaid blanket for years to come!
 I was tempted to make it a bit smaller in size, but I didn’t want to spend time making it only for her to outgrow it in a year or two.
-I love the bright colors and plushy design, perfect for camping, lounging and movie watching.
+I love the bright colors and plushy design.
+This mermaid tail blanket is perfect for camping, lounging and movie watching.

 Sensory Mermaid Glitter Slime